EtienneBrJ/Portfolio/README.md

 - git clone github.com/EtienneBrJ/Portfolio.git

-2. Move to the project directory: cd Portfolio
+2. Move to the project directory:
+- cd Portfolio

 3. Get a free API key at infura.com and change INFURA_API_KEY in config.py

 4. Create a virtual env, start it and install the required modules with pip:
+- python3 -m venv env
+- source env/bin/activate
-> python3 -m venv env<br>   source env/bin/activate<br>pip install -r requirements.txt
+- pip install -r requirements.txt

 5. Start the bash script flask_dev.sh, it will start the flask app in development mode:
 - ./flask_dev.sh